taras-git/ruby_vivino/README.md

 2. Run Appium server
 3. Execute command "cucumber" from the project directory

-Result - test will run on the virtual Android device.
+Result - test are passed on the virtual Android device.